William Forster (mathematician): Oughtred's admonition to Forster

-Richard Delamaine's claim
+Richard Delamain's claim

-This project (Forster also noted), while he was carefully working on it (1630-1632), "another to whom the Author in a loving confidence discovered this intent, using more hast then good speed, went about to preocupate [i.e., anticipate]; of which untimely birth, and preventing (if not circumventing) forwardnesse, I say no more: but advise the studious Reader, onely so farre to trust, as he shal be sure doth agree to truth and Art."
-This led to a dispute over the claimed invention, between Forster, Oughtred, and Richard Delamaine the elder, another of Oughtred's students.
+As per Forster testimony, while he was carefully working on this project (1630-1632), "another to whom the Author in a loving confidence discovered this intent, using more haste than good speed, went about to preocupate [i.e., anticipate]; of which untimely birth, and preventing (if not circumventing) forwardness, I say no more: but advise the studious Reader, only so far to trust, as he shall be sure doth agree to truth and Art."
+This led to a dispute over the claimed invention, between Forster, Oughtred, and Richard Delamaine the elder, engineer, tutor of the King for mathematics and quartermaster-general.

-The anticipatative works were Delamain's Grammelogia, or, The mathematical ring extracted from the logarythmes, and projected circular (printed 1631, dedicated to King Charles I), and his The Making, Description, and Use of a small portable Instrument called a Horizontall Quadrant (printed 1632, dedicated to the Lord Brudenell, Baron of Stonton).
+The anticipatative works were Delamain's Grammelogia, or The Mathematical Ring (printed 1630, dedicated to King Charles I), and his The Making, Description, and Use of a small portable Instrument called a Horizontall Quadrant (printed 1632, dedicated to the Lord Brudenell, Baron of Stonton).
 According to Oughtred, Delamain was bringing him the printed sheets of his works as they were being prepared, and disregarded Oughtred's criticisms of them.
+It is clear now that Delamain slide rule invention was substantialy different from Oughtred calculating disc and thus was the first inventor of the slide rule.
+Also, Oughtred device shown to Forster (with a movable ring and a thread) was also a prototype, as Elias Allen, when told to manufacture it, required the change to integrate a central index with two arms, being this his participation in this second slide rule instrument invention (in 1632).